QEDjl-project/QuantumElectrodynamics.jl/README.md

 ## Installation

-To install the current stable version of `QuantumElectrodynamics.jl` you may use the standard julia package manager within the julia REPL
+To install the current stable version of `QuantumElectrodynamics.jl`, you may use the standard julia package manager within the julia REPL:

 ```julia
 julia> using Pkg